tilomitra/node-boilerplate/README.md

 Currently, the differences are:

-* Uses [Express v3.x](https://github.com/visionmedia/express/wiki/Migrating-from-2.x-to-3.x) as opposed to 2.x
+* Uses [Express 3.x](https://github.com/visionmedia/express/wiki/Migrating-from-2.x-to-3.x) as opposed to 2.x
-* Uses [express3-handlebars](https://github.com/ericf/express3-handlebars) instead of jade
+* Uses Handlebars [(express3-handlebars)](https://github.com/ericf/express3-handlebars) instead of Jade
-* Uses [YUI](http://yuilibrary.com) instead of jQuery on the client
+* Uses [YUI](http://yuilibrary.com) instead of jQuery on the client (although you can change this in 2 lines of code)
+* Uses [express-state](https://github.com/yahoo/express-state) to expose data from the server to the client.

 To run the boilerplate template app: